McKinley Park assessor & market data

 Investors active in McKinley Park often also work in Pilsen, Bridgeport, Brighton Park.

-McKinley Park investor financing FAQ
+McKinley Park investor FAQ

 Yes.
 McKinley Park is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.